drbean/curriculum/pages/homepage/markdown/SlowFeedCards.md

 collate cards that doesn't require a lot of time or a degree in math to do.

-One way to do this, starting with n=4
+One way to do this with n=4, with
-(ie 8) cards on a piece of paper, is as follows.
+8 cards on a piece of paper, is as follows.

 	+-----+-----+-----+-----+